aerospike-community/safegaming/README.md

 ### Real Time Mode

 In real time mode all players and game play occur in real time.
 All game plays and player turn play are simulated in real time producing clock time timestamps.
-This mode is typically used to drive the SafeGaming GUI applications and GameDashBoard application.
+This mode is typically used to drive the SafeGaming GUI application and GameDashBoard application.

 ## Installation